TechBoston Academy

-Founded in 2002, TechBoston Academy (TBA) is a pilot school located in Dorchester, Massachusetts, United States that offers a college preparatory curriculum to students in grades 6–12.
-TBA immerses its 1,050 students to a wide span of technological resources such as laptops, Smartboards, PDAs, digital cameras, Google Apps for Education, and podcasting.
+Founded in 2002, TechBoston Academy (TBA) is a pilot school located in Dorchester, Massachusetts, United States that offers a college preparatory curriculum to students in grades 7–12.
+TBA immerses its 850 students to a wide span of technological resources such as laptops, Smartboards, PDAs, digital cameras, Google Workspace, and podcasting.
 TBA offers advanced courses that utilize this technology and cover topics such as digital art, Adobe graphic design applications, computer programming, and E-commerce.

 President Obama

 On March 8, 2011, Barack Obama visited TechBoston to speak on winning the future through education.
 In his speech, President Obama stated: “Every day, TechBoston is proving that no matter who you are, or what you look like, or where you come from, every child can learn.
 Every child can succeed.
 And every child deserves that chance.”